JoaoVidigal/ProjetoCC1/README.md

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.

-*We recommend that you open this README in another tab as you perform the tasks below.
-You can [watch our video](https://youtu.be/0ocf7u76WSo) for a full demo of all the steps in this tutorial.
-Open the video in a new tab to avoid leaving Bitbucket.*

 ---
 TESTE